vlad9976/TryHackMe/README.md

 <!-- â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€ -->
-# ðŸ›¡ï¸ TryHackMe / Offensive-Security Knowledge Base
+#¸ TryHackMe / Offensive-Security Knowledge Base
 Hands-on notes, cheat-sheets and proof-of-concept (PoC) code collected while working through **TryHackMe rooms, CTFs and real-world penetration-testing engagements**.
 Everything here is organised so you can jump straight to the